 - A person with a high discount rate (econ jargon for someone who greatly prefers spending money today over saving for a rainy day)

 Consider the following scenario:

 You get paid bi-weekly, which means two months out of the year you receive three paychecks.
 This month happens to be one of them.
-After barely scraping together your rent payment that was due on the 1st (and living on rice and beans in the back of your pantry because you couldn’t afford to go grocery shopping), you got paid on the 2nd.
+After barely scraping together rent that was due on the 1st (and living on rice and beans in the back of your pantry because you couldn’t afford to go grocery shopping), you got paid on the 2nd.
 Yay!
 Now you are loaded.
 Your rent is paid, most of your bills aren’t due until mid-month – after you receive your 2nd of three paychecks – and you basically have $1,500 to spend on whatever.

-Maybe you consider renewing your website hosting three months early since you’ll be struggling to find $350 when it’s due, but you likely brush that thought away as quickly as it came.
-Same with other things like your vehicle registration renewal, Christmas shopping, and the emergency car repairs you sense are lurking in the shadows.
+Maybe you consider renewing your website hosting three months early since you’ll be struggling to find $350 when it’s due, but then you don’t.
+Same with your vehicle registration renewal, Christmas shopping, and the emergency car repairs you sense are lurking in the shadows.

 So then you think about all of the things you’ve been absolutely needing to buy but have been too broke to get.
 You know, that new Erin Condren planner, Lucky handbag, and a replacement bottle of something or other from Sephora.
-It’s also been a while since you’ve swung by Starbucks, snagged a $15 bottle of wine (hey, that boxed stuff isn’t so bad…), or bought the shampoo your stylist recommends instead of the cheap 365 stuff at Whole Foods.
+It’s also been a while since you’ve swung by Starbucks, snagged a $15 bottle of wine (hey, that boxed stuff isn’t so bad…), or bought the $35 shampoo your stylist recommends instead of the cheap 365 stuff.

 And what happens next?